Steve Wright in the Afternoon: Radio 2

-The Big Show followed the zoo format, with Steve Wright as the host, and co-presenters Tim Smith and Janey Lee Grace, as well as input from news and travel presenters on the day.
+The Big Show followed the zoo format, with Steve Wright as the host, and co-presenters Tim Smith and Janey Lee Grace, as well as input from the news and travel presenters on the day.
 There was also a character called 'The Old Woman'; who regularly appeared on the show.
 Listeners did not know her identity, but many rumours circulated on the internet as to who she was.
 On 9 November 2016, Wright confirmed the death of Joyce Frost from Dagenham, aka 'The Old Woman', thereby revealing her true identity.
-Other spoof characters included 'Barry from Watford', an octogenarian lifestyle coach played by the actor Alex Lowe), and 'Elvis', performed by Mitch Benn, who until 2014 appeared in the feature Ask Elvis.
+Other spoof characters included 'Barry from Watford', an octogenarian lifestyle coach played by the actor Alex Lowe), and 'Elvis', performed by Mitch Benn, who from around 2005 until 2014 appeared in the feature Ask Elvis.

 Cancellation

 On 1 July 2022, Wright announced on air that the show would end in September 2022, as Radio 2 boss Helen Thomas "wanted to do something different in the afternoons".
 The final show was broadcast on 30 September 2022.
-Steve Wright's Sunday Love Songs continues on the station, with Serious Jockin’ moving to a podcast on BBC Sounds.
+Steve Wright's Sunday Love Songs continued on the station until Wright's death in February 2024.
 Scott Mills replaced Wright in the weekday afternoon slot on 31 October 2022.